Valvular Heart Disease

-Cardiovascular Imaging is critical to thorough evaluation and selection of the best treatment strategy for your diagnosis.
+Cardiovascular imaging technologies provide detailed information about the heart and its physical characteristics, such as size, shape, and presence of tissue damage.
+Imaging is critical to thorough evaluation and selection of the best treatment strategy for your diagnosis.
 Our team of cardiac imaging specialists deliver high quality imaging prior to valve surgery or intervention, as well as during and after your procedure, to assess pathology and outcomes.

 Our cardiac surgical team is highly skilled and utilizes less invasive, as well as catheter-based approaches, and other changing protocols for some valvular conditions, especially for patients not suited to open surgery due to age or co-occurring conditions.

-Our specialists in Structural Heart Disease offer new treatment options, such as transcatheter aortic valve replacement / implantation (TAVR/TAVI) and transcatheter mitral valve repair with MitraClip®.
+Specialists in our Structural Heart Disease Program offer new treatment options, such as transcatheter aortic valve replacement/implantation (TAVR/TAVI) and transcatheter mitral valve repair with MitraClip®.
 Some of these treatments are only available through clinical trials or at a limited number of centers.